Cross the Line: Plot

 Dani is a man working in a travel agency.
 He experiences the death of his father, outwardly dealing with the situation in a quite unperturbed manner.
 Upon the unexpected and unwanted entry of his sister Laura in the company's office he works in asking for a tour package, he reluctantly begins to toy with the plan of reserving a package to travel around the world.
-One night, a stranger, a woman, asks Dani money to pay for a burger in a bar, to which he ends up accepting.
-He leaves the place and the woman joins him afterwards.
-Accompanied by Dani, the woman breaks into a tattoo store which the woman claims to be owned by some of her friends by getting the keys of the store front's roller security shutter hidden in a water drainage channeling located nearby.
+One night, a stranger, a woman, asks Dani for money to pay for a burger in a bar, which he accepts.
+He leaves the place and the woman joins him afterward.
+Accompanied by Dani, the woman breaks into a tattoo store which the woman claims to be owned by some of her friends by getting the keys of the storefront's roller security shutter hidden in a drainage channel located nearby.
 Once inside, and following the woman's deactivation of the security alarm by entering the code, she tries to convince a begrudging Dani to get a tattoo.
 After drinking alcohol, the woman (Mila) tattoos the word 'vuela' on Dani's right arm.
-Mila then takes a selfie together with Dani with a Polaroid, putting the instant snapshot on a panel with other photographs.
+Mila then takes a selfie together with Dani using a Polaroid, putting the snapshot on a panel with other photographs.

-Dani and Mila leave the place and move to an appartment, where they start having sex.
-An angry and violent man (Ray, Mila's boyfriend) enters the appartment threatening Dani and Mila.
-Ray attacks Dani, and Dani ends up attacking Ray in self-defence with a penetrating weapon, and so Ray bleeds to death.
+Dani and Mila leave the place and move to an apartment, where they start having sex.
+An angry and violent man (Ray, Mila's boyfriend) enters the apartment, threatening Dani and Mila.
+Ray attacks Dani, who then stabs Ray in self-defence, and so Ray bleeds to death.
 Mila, claiming that the police would be persuaded to believe Dani's good boy version instead of hers, attempts suicide by jumping out of the window.
 Also horrified and nervous, a hooded Dani flees from the scene.
 Dani asks his sister Laura (a well-connected lawyer) for help and information about what the police know about the events in the building.
 After finding out that the only physical evidence connecting him to the deaths is the Polaroid photograph featuring him and Mila, Dani decides to return to the tattoo store in order to remove the evidence.
-He activates the alarm and so the store's staff (who where just leaving the place) begin to chase him in the store, and then in the streets of Barcelona.
+He activates the alarm and so the store's staff (who were just leaving the place) begin to chase him in the store, and then in the streets of Barcelona.
 Dani ends up prevailing.
-Also having learned that Mila is actually alive and badly wounded, Dani visits her hospital room.
-The films ends up with a deranged and blood-stained Dani being torn about what to do with Mila.
+Also, having learned that Mila is actually alive and badly wounded, Dani visits her hospital room.
+The film ends with a deranged and blood-stained Dani being torn about what to do with Mila.